-For information about specific programs please refer to the links in the right-hand column.
-If you would like to browse through our calendar of up-coming events, you can click on the Calendar tab at the top of the page.
-If you would like to find a specific event, or search for a specifc teacher you can use the Event Search in the top right hand corner.
+For information about specific programs please refer to the links in the right sidebar menu.
+If you would like to browse through our calendar of up-coming events, you can click here.
+If you would like to find a specific event, or search for a specifc teacher, you can use the Event Search in the bottom right hand corner of the side bar.

 General scholarships are available for residential retreats and special programs like the Dedicated Practitioners Program and Community Dharma Leaders Program.
 For people with life-threatening illnesses, scholarships for most Spirit Rock offerings are available through our Karuna program.
-For general retreat scholarship information, click on Residential Retreats on the right, where you can read more about financial assistance and scholarship information.
+For general retreat scholarship information, click on Residential Retreats to read more about financial assistance and scholarship information.

 Dana (The Practice of Generosity)

 The fee to attend an event goes toward Spirit Rock operating expenses.
 The teachings themselves are offered freely by your teacher, and students generally offer dana (the Pali term for the practice of generosity) in the form of a donation to the teacher at the end of the event.
 You can read more about the traditional offering of the teachings and dana here.

 Notice about Changes to Fee Structure, May 1, 2016